On Weary Drivers, Records of Trees, and Parking Functions: An equidistribution result between statistics for rooted trees and parking functions

-To make this observation precise, we define the \emph{records of parking functions}.
-Given a parking function $\pi$, we denote by \emph{$\Rec(\pi)$} the set of records of its bird's eye permutation.
-That is, $\Rec(\pi) = \Rec(\omega_\pi)$.
-We denote by \emph{$\rec(\pi)$} the cardinality of this set.
-Recall that we call records the left-to-right maxima of a permutation.
+We define the set of \emph{records of a parking function} $\pi$, denoted by \emph{$\Rec(\pi)$}, as the set of records of its bird's eye permutation, so that $\Rec(\pi) = \Rec(\omega_\pi)$.
+Recall that the records of a permutation are also called its left-to-right maxima.

+\begin{thm} Let $\mathcal{T}_n$ be the set of rooted trees of order $n$, and $\mathcal{PF}_n$ be the set of parking functions of length $n$.
+Then, the weary bijection is record-preserving.